tj-wells/coti-docker-method/README.md

 ## 2. Create a `.env` File

 A `.env` file is used to define the variables used to run your Coti node.
 You can start from an [example](https://github.com/tomjwells/coti-node/blob/master/.env.sample) `.env` file by running `cp .env.sample .env`, or copy and paste the code snippet below into a text file called `.env`.
-Environment variables should be specified in the format
+The environment variables in the `.env` file should be formatted as follows,

 ```.env
 ACTION="<mainnet or testnet>"